Headless Commerce: Everything You Need to Know

 Omnichannel retail is the combination of separate retail channels into one seamless buying experience for customers.

-In years gone by, customers may have made purchases using one channel, such as buying at a brick and mortar location or an online store.
+In years gone by, customers may have made purchases using one channel, such as buying at a brick-and-mortar location or an online store.
 As consumers interact with companies across multiple channels and digital touchpoints, there is a need for a new approach.

 Understanding the difference between omnichannel and multichannel is a challenge for some, but a simple rule of thumb helps to understand the difference better.
 A multichannel experience focuses on having content on multiple platforms.
 On the other hand, omnichannel gets some other things right compared to a multichannel approach.